 Students are held responsible for the proper saving of their work.
 To this end, students who have signed the AUP are provided with an email account and Google Drive account to store their work and files.
 Do not save your work on the devices themselves as this data cannot be backed up or restored in the event of a device failure.

-Students are expected to properly log off and/or shutdown the device they are working on when their work is completed or when their time for work is ended.
+Students are expected to properly log off and/or shut down the device they are working on when their work is completed or when their time for work is ended.

 Students are expected to treat DCA property with care and respect.
+Students should not use their Chromebooks as folders for their papers as this causes damage to the device.

 Students are expected to maintain a high level of awareness when choosing to download files to their device.
 The downloading of illegal or illicit materials will be considered a violation of the AUP.